IHE/ITI.SeR/SeR.md

 The SeR Profile does not define how to perform the Access Decision.
 However, this profile supports the creation of a system where the existence of a document that cannot be accessed by a specific user is not revealed.
+In this case, the aforementioned error code SHALL NOT be used.
 Each document returned within the Query Response should be considered Authorized for the retrieval at the time of the Query Request.

 If the Authorization Decisions Verifier is allowed to perform new access decisions when